SutirthaSaha/coding/11-graph.md

 #### Find
 The **Find** operation is used to determine which subset a particular element is in.
 This can be used to check if two elements are in the same subset.
+When finding the root parent of a node, the find function updates the parent of each node in the path to point directly to the root.
+This step ensures that the tree remains flat and subsequent find operations are faster.

 ##### Example:
 ```mermaid